 - Profound hearing loss: Only the loudest sounds (above 90–100 decibels) can be heard.

 Depending on your level of hearing loss, you might wonder: “Is Phonak right for me?”
-The good news, according to the Phonak website, is that the company’s products “can help support any degree of hearing loss,” from mild to profound.
+According to the Phonak website, the good news is that the company’s products “can help support any degree of hearing loss,” from mild to profound.
 They can also point you to the best hearing care specialist for you.
 Next, we’ll discuss the various Phonak hearing aid models for different types of users.

 Latest Phonak Hearing Aid Models

-One benefit of large hearing aid providers like Phonak is that they offer a wide range of products and variety of styles for every type of hearing loss—from the kid-friendly Phonak Sky Marvel, to the sleek, discreet, metallic Phonak Virto M-Titanium Marvel.
+One benefit of large hearing aid providers like Phonak is that they offer a wide range of products and a variety of styles for every hearing loss—from the kid-friendly Phonak Sky Marvel to the sleek, discreet, metallic Phonak Virto M-Titanium Marvel.

 The Phonak Paradise product line incorporates a wide variety of high-tech features, including: